Sacramento Fish & Wildlife OfficeServing the people, conserving the fish, wildlife, and plants of California

 Adults drink flower nectar from buckwheat, golden asters, wild hyacinths and other plants.
 Caterpillars eat only lupine.

-Females lay eggs on lupine plants.
+Females lay eggs on lupine plants throughout the mating flight.
+The eggs are laid singly on leaves, stems, flowers and seed pods.
 (A great place to look for pictures of plants is CalPhotos.
-Search for silver lupine, summer lupine or manycolored lupine.)
+Search for silver lupine, summer lupine or many-colored lupine.)

-The eggs hatch into caterpillars in 4-7 days.
-These feed on the lupine.
-Then they crawl into the leaves at the base of the plant.
+The eggs hatch into caterpillars in 4 to 7 days.
+These feed on the inner tissues of the lupine.
+Flowers are entirely consumed.
+Then the caterpillars crawl into the leaves at the base of the plant.

 When a caterpillar crawls into leaves, it becomes a pupa.
 Pupae are very different from butterflies and caterpillars.
 If you saw a pupa, you would think it was part of a plant.

+The mission blue butterfly was first collected in 1937 from the Mission District of San Francisco.
 A small colony is located on Twin Peaks in San Francisco.
 Some live at the Golden Gate National Recreation Area in the Marin Headlands.
+The species has also been collected from Fort Baker, Marin County.

 Most of the mission blues live on San Bruno Mountain.
 The 3,600-acre mountain in northern San Mateo County has most of the remaining habitat for three endangered species.
 These are the mission blue, callippe silverspot and San Bruno elfin.